Skip top navigation

 The College of Education and Human Development (CEHD) academic termination procedures are as follows.

-1. The Office of the University Registrar (OUR) sends a termination eligibility notice to students via their Mason email.
+1. The Office of the University Registrar (OUR) sends a termination eligibility notice to students via their George Mason email.
 The notice references the academic termination policy and directs students to contact their college if they wish to request an exception to the termination policy.

-2. CEHD will follow up by sending information regarding the academic termination process to students who have been alerted by OUR of their eligibility for termination via their Mason email.
-The email includes a link to the Graduate Termination Exception Request Form (which can be found on the Registrar’s Graduate Forms page here), a contact person in their academic program unit, and a deadline for when the materials (i.e., appeal form, justification statement for an exception to policy, and supporting documentation) are to be submitted to the academic program.
+2. CEHD will follow up by sending information about the academic termination process to students alerted by the Office of the University Registrar of their eligibility for termination via their George Mason email.
+The email includes a link to the Termination Exception Request (Graduate) form (which can be found on the Registrar's website), a contact person in their academic program unit, and a deadline for when the materials (i.e., appeal form, justification statement for an exception to policy, and supporting documentation) are to be submitted to the academic program.

 3. The student submits completed materials by the established deadline to the point of contact in their academic program unit.